 Exactly three letters of scholarly support are required for each proposal.
 These letters must come from individuals knowledgeable about the collections or some other aspect of the project, but may not come from those who are directly affiliated with the project.
-It is strongly recommended that applicants obtain these letters of support from scholars outside their home institution, and at least one letter from outside their geographic region.
+It is strongly recommended that applicants obtain these letters of support from experts outside their home institution, and at least one letter from outside their geographic region.

 Why we ask: Letters of scholarly support help reviewers understand the impact and scholarly significance of the proposed collection.
-Letters can come from professional and student researchers, teachers, journalists, artists, librarians, archivists, and curators, among others.
+"Scholar" may be broadly defined; letters can come from professional and student researchers, teachers, journalists, artists, librarians, archivists, and curators, among others.
 What is important is that the letter writers make the strongest possible case for possible uses of the collection and can speak to these uses with authority.